-This is a breathing test to help your doctor see if you may have asthma.
-You will be asked to breathe in a mist that contains methacholine.
-This mist may have no effect on your breathing.
-You may cough or stay the same.
-You will be asked to breathe increasing doses, with breathing tests done between each dose.
+A methacholine challenge is a breathing test to see if you may have asthma.
+You will breathe in a mist that has a medicine called methacholine in it.
+You will breathe in higher doses, with tests done after each dose.
+This medicine tests the airways for reactivity or tightening.
 The test will take 30 to 90 minutes.

 Do not exercise or eat a heavy meal for at least four hours before the test.

-Try not to have any caffeine, coffee, tea, cola drinks or chocolate.
+Do not have any caffeine, coffee, tea, cola or chocolate.

 Do not smoke on the day of the test.

 Tell your doctor if you are pregnant.
-This test is not recommended during your pregnancy.
+This test will not be done if pregnant or nursing.